-Chimpanzee Habituation in Virunga National Park-Congo safari news
+Chimpanzee Habituation in Virunga – Congo Safari News

 The Democratic Republic of Congo has highly been affected by political instability in the country, and the chimpanzees have highly been threatened by instability making their protection very vital.
 If a tourist wants to book a chimpanzee trekking or habituation permit this can be done by a Congo safari tour operator.